dfinity/motoko/design/Memory.md

 #### *High-level* implementation of persistence

-Hypervisor walks data graph, turns it into merkle tree.
+Hypervisor walks data graph (wherever it lives), turns it into merkle tree.

    Pros:
    1. agnostic to implementation details of the engine
-   2. can deal with any form of state representation
-   3. agnostic to GC
+   2. agnostic to GC (or subsumes GC)

    Cons:
    1. requires knowledge of and access to data graph
-   2. deep local mutations result in multiple changes in merkle tree (mutation cost is logarithmic in depth)
+   2. deep mutations result in deep changes in merkle tree (mutation cost is logarithmic in depth)
    3. unclear how to detect changes efficiently

 #### *Low-level* implementation of persistence